 Arriving at the western end of Highway 12 Scenic Byway

-As Alan and I drive the last few miles of Highway 12, we regret not including time in the itinerary to visit Bryce Canyon National Park.
+As Alan and I drive the last few miles of Utah route 12, we regret not including time in the itinerary to visit Bryce Canyon National Park.
 But driving through Red Canyon is a good reminder of the pink rock beauty of the Bryce Area.
 We’re definitely coming back again for more boomer travel adventure.

 Boomer Travel Tip